Democratic Task Forces Deliver Biden A Blueprint For A Progressive Presidency

 Biden's campaign has yet to publicly commit to doing anything other than "reviewing" the recommendations.

-If he adopts them, the recommendations would shift Biden to the left, but they would not completely transform the platform he's been running on for more than a year.
+If he adopted them, the recommendations would shift Biden to the left, but they would not completely transform the platform he has been running on for more than a year.

 "We did not have any impressions that we were going to turn Joe Biden into Bernie Sanders.
 That was not going to happen.
 That did not happen," said Faiz Shakir, who managed Sanders' presidential campaign and helped coordinate the task forces.